scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 Snow consensus defines `beta2` as the number of consecutive polls that a rogue transaction must increase its confidence for it to be accepted.
 This parameter lets us define the `beta2` value used for consensus.
 This should only be changed after careful consideration of the tradeoffs of Snow consensus.
 The value must be at least `beta1`.
 The default value is `30`.

+`--uptime-requirement` (float):

+Fraction of time a validator must be online to receive rewards.
+The default value is `0.6`.

 `--xput-server-enabled` [Deprecated] (boolean):

 An optional server helps run throughput tests by injecting load into the network on command.